-JUNIORS Decisions: This can be an exciting year as you take advantage of research opportunities to explore college and career information.
+Decisions...
+This can be an exciting year as you take advantage of research opportunities to explore college and career information.
 Making decisions about your future can be an overwhelming task.
 Breaking the process into smaller steps can be helpful.

-College Testing Programs: Sign up to take the PSAT in October to qualify for the National Merit Scholarship Program, along with taking the SAT I. We recommend that you take the courses this school year to best prepare you for the tests.
-The best preparation for you will be to take the most challenging courses and work hard to learn all you can, especially in the core classes - Math, English, Science, and Social Studies.
-Things to do your Junior year:
+College Testing Programs . . .
+Sign up to take the PSAT in October to qualify for the National Merit Scholarship Program, along with taking the SAT I. SAT BLURB

+It is recommended that you take the courses this school year to best prepare you for the tests.
+The best preparation for you will be to take the most challenging classes and work hard to learn all you can, especially in the core classes - Math, English, Science, and Social Studies.